What Is Competency-Based Education? A Beginner’s Guide for Students

 Are there deadlines in CBE courses?

-Yes and no. The Rasmussen College CBE courses do have an overall “deadline” for completing course work, but how you spread out your work over that timeframe is up to you.
+Yes and no. The Rasmussen University Empowered Learning ™ CBE courses do have an overall “deadline” for completing course work, but how you spread out your work over that timeframe is up to you.
 If you want to clear your schedule for a week at the end of the course and focus solely on your assignments, you can!
+(Although you’d lose the opportunity to revise with faculty feedback and resubmit to try for a higher grade.)
 If you’d prefer to frontload it and finish it all early, then that’s fine too.
 Or you can chip away at your work throughout the term as time permits.
 You have a lot of flexibility on the timing with your learning.

 Can a CBE format help save me money?

 The beauty of college credit being awarded based on competence, not time, is that it gives students the ability to prove their knowledge and potentially bypass courses.
-At Rasmussen College, students have the option to supplement their standard CBE courses with self-directed assessments that allow them to test out of courses they may already have a handle on.
+At Rasmussen University, students often have the option to supplement their standard CBE courses with self-directed assessments that allow them to earn credit and “test out” of courses they may already have a handle on.

 These self-directed assessments are similar in structure to CBE courses, but there are a couple of key differences.
-First, the self-directed assessments offered at Rasmussen College are not eligible for financial aid, while the CBE courses are eligible.
-Second, the self-directed assessments are done much more independently—you can still ask questions of a faculty member, but since these are a way to test out of a course, the expectation is that you are already equipped to handle the work and can complete the assessment on your own.
-These self-directed assessments can save you money as you’ll pay a relatively small fee for each attempt.
+First, the self-directed assessments offered at Rasmussen University are not eligible for financial aid, while the Empowered Learning ™ CBE courses are eligible.
+Second, the self-directed assessments are done much more independently—you can still ask clarifying questions of a faculty member, but since these are a way to test out of a course, the expectation is that you are already equipped to handle the work and can complete the assessment on your own.
+These self-directed assessments can save you money as you’ll pay a relatively small fee of $149 for each attempt.

 What do employers think of competency-based education?

 Like with anything new or different, it’s understandable if you’re a little wary of what a potential future employer might think of a CBE student.
 The reality is most employers don’t have the time or resources to dive deep into how a school handles its curriculum.
-Most employers don’t care much about the route you took to become obtain the required education as long as you’re equipped to do the job.
+The route you took to obtain the required education isn’t as important as your demonstrated ability to do the job.

 What do students think of the CBE course experience?

-Flexibility and the ability to work ahead are great, but it’s no good if the experience is lousy.
-While not every competency-based education program is the same, Rasmussen College students have reacted well to CBE courses.
+Flexibility and the ability to work ahead are great, but it’s no good if the overall experience is lacking.
+While not every competency-based education program is the same, Rasmussen University students have reacted well to their Empowered Learning ™ CBE courses.
 Smeby says her experience in these courses has been a positive one.